Booking and details

 Patricia A. Matthew

-Patricia A. Matthew is Associate Professor of English at Montclair State University.
-She writes about regency-era literature and culture for scholars and the public in journals and publications including Lapham’s Quarterly, The Times Literary Supplement, and Slate.
-She is director of the Race and Regency Lab and editor of the Penguin Random House 250th anniversary editions of Pride and Prejudice and Northanger Abbey.
-Winner of fellowships from the National Humanities Center and the British Association for Romanticism Studies, she is currently writing a book about abolition, material culture, and gender.
+Patricia A. Matthew is Associate Professor of English at Montclair State University where she teaches courses on the History of the Novel and Romantic abolitionist culture.
+She writes about Regency-era literature and culture for scholars and the public in journals and publications including Texas Studies in Literature and Language, Women’s Writing, Lapham’s Quarterly, The Times Literary Supplement, and Slate.
+She co-edits the Oxford University Press book series Race in Nineteenth-Century Literature and Culture.
+She is also director of the Race and Regency Lab and editor of Penguin Random House’s 250th anniversary editions of Jane Austen’s Pride and Prejudice and Northanger Abbey.
+Winner of fellowships from the National Humanities Center and the British Association for Romanticism Studies, she is currently writing a book about abolition, material culture, and gender for Princeton University Press.
 She lives in Brooklyn, New York.

 About Folger Institute